2dgirlismywaifu/bilibili_video_processing/README.md

 ## Notes

-- This tool does not handle video multiplexing.
-You will need to use an external tool to combine the final `.mkv` file
+- ~~This tool does not handle video multiplexing.
+You will need to use an external tool to combine the final `.mkv` file~~
+- This tool not support handle multiple `Anime Season` folder
 - The season number is used for organizing files and does not affect the content itself.
 - This is my personal tools so i only need Vietnamese and English version of subtitle.
 - Feel free fork this repository and change the code if it necessary